AdamGagorik/ffxiahbot/docs/usage.md

  The script will interact with the Auction House of a private Final Fantasy XI server.

 ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────╮
-│ --version                      Also show DEBUG messages.                                               │ │ --silent                       Only show ERROR messages.                                               │ │ --verbose                      Enable verbose logging.                                                 │ │ --logfile                PATH  The path to the log file. [default: ahbot.log]                          │ │ --disable-logfile              Disable logging to a file.                                              │ │ --help                         Show this message and exit.                                             │
+│ --version                      Show version string.                                                    │
+│ --silent                       Only show ERROR messages.                                               │ │ --verbose                      Also show DEBUG messages.                                               │ │ --logfile                PATH  The path to the log file. [default: ahbot.log]                          │ │ --disable-logfile              Disable logging to a file.                                              │ │ --help                         Show this message and exit.                                             │